Billy-dev100/-bretacademy/content/_index.md

 permalink = "/"
 title = "Bretcrown Trading Academy"
 [[slides]]
-description = "Bretcrown Trading LTD is a Leading Spread-betting Company Based in the United Kingdom.
-Bretcrown Trading Provides Successful Spread-betting On Crude Oil Products" image = "oil.jpg" link = "" title = "Professional Spread-betting on Crude Oil and Related Products"
+description = "Bretcrown Trading Academy is a leader in Crude Oil Trading through CFDs, offering courses globally through online courses.
+We have a competent team of instructors offering weekly training to students from all corners of the globe." image = "oil.jpg" link = "" title = "Professional Spread-betting on Crude Oil and Related Products"